tobyscales/azure-scaffold/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Request New Azure Subscription
-about: Suggest an idea for this project
+about: This automatically requests and provisions a new Azure subscription.
 title: ''
 labels: ''
 assignees: ''